antonyjim/tonyslist/README.md

  - Compile my client side JS with Babel
  - Maybe incorporate some sort of SPA
  - Work out the many bugs that are present in the pure JS branch

+ ## Update 9/4/18

+ ### tonyslist 2.0 in full swing

+ What started out as a slight transition to typescript has turned into a full blown rewrite of tonylist as we know it.
+With the most recent changes, it has moved more to fit in with the MVC view, as is evident from the file structure changes.
+Typescript comes with its own hurdles, but on a whole, the site is moving to a much easier to understand code flow.
+Another added bonus of typescript that was not considered before, is the ease of tracing down bugs.
+Even in a project as small as tonyslist.